 Small Businesses Need to Be Authentic

-Tara wears a teal vest jacket and sits on a grey lounge of a home holding a cocktail glass filled with the Yaala Sparkling Davidson plum and waratah sparkling water.
+Tara sitting on a grey lounge in a living room setting holding a cocktail glass filled with the Yaala Sparkling Davidson plum and waratah sparkling water.

 Connect With the Wider Small Business Community